mahmoudessam700/mokawalat/README.md

   - Track bank account balances.
   - (Note: The focus is on basic tracking, not a full accounting system at this stage).

+### Phase 5: Testing

+**Objective:** Ensure the application is error-free, performs efficiently, all functions meet requirements, and it complies with ISO 9001 quality standards.

+**Sub-tasks:**
+- **5.1.
+Unit Testing:**
+  - Write tests for individual functions and components to ensure they work correctly in isolation.
+- **5.2.
+Integration Testing:**
+  - Test how different modules interact with each other (e.g., when an item is added to inventory, does it reflect in the procurement list?).
+- **5.3.
+UI Testing:**
+  - Verify that all UI elements work as expected and that the design displays correctly on various devices.
+- **5.4.
+Performance Testing:**
+  - Evaluate the application's response speed, especially when handling large amounts of data or a high number of concurrent users.
+- **5.5.
+Security Testing:**
+  - Check for potential security vulnerabilities and test the permissions system to ensure users cannot access unauthorized data or functions.
+  - Ensure all security measures comply with ISO 9001 data protection standards.
+- **5.6.
+ISO 9001 Compliance Testing:**
+  - Thoroughly review all forms and processes to ensure they provide necessary documentation, clear process tracking, and are auditable.
+  - Ensure all workflows within the application contribute to quality objectives.
+- **5.7.
+User Acceptance Testing (UAT):**
+  - Involve end-users from various departments to test the application and provide feedback and suggestions.

 To get started, run the development server:

 ```bash